Final Update: January 26, 2026 - 7:00 p.m.

 Because of these investments, in recent years:

-- The frequency of power outages has been reduced by about 40%.
+- Outage frequency has been reduced by about 40%

-- The average length of outages has been reduced by about 30%.
+- Average outage duration has been reduced by about 30%

 Our commitment to you

-As winter weather moves through our service area, LG&E and KU will continue to monitor conditions closely and respond safely and as quickly as possible when issues occur.
-We encourage everyone to keep safety first, limit travel when conditions are hazardous and look out for neighbors who may need assistance.
+As extreme cold continues this week, your LG&E, KU and ODP team remains fully engaged and ready to respond safely and as quickly as possible to any issues.
+We encourage everyone to keep safety first, stay warm, manage energy use when possible, and look out for neighbors who may need assistance.

-Be safe — we will continue to share important information and updates as conditions change.
+We will continue to share important updates as conditions change.